Christmas Fruit Mincemeat Pies are sweet, fruity and traditionally served not only on Christmas, but Easter as well

 These Christmas Fruit Mincemeat Pies are a South-African favorite traditional Christmas treat.
 The pies are normally only on sale during Christmas and Easter in the supermarkets.

 As it is one of my son’s favorite sweet treats, I first made some myself, earlier this year, on his birthday, as part of the dessert table.

 Had I known (right, my own ignorant mistake!) earlier just how easy these are to make, I would have started baking them years ago already !

-These are much more delicious than most of the store-bought brands – I doubt whether I will buy again as it is very easy to make, using a good quality bottled Fruit Mincemeat (I only use SAFARI, but am not sure whether this specific brand is available outside of South-Africa)
+These are much more delicious than most of the store-bought brands.
+I doubt whether I will buy in-store again as it is very easy to make, using a good quality bottled Fruit Mincemeat.
+(I only use SAFARI, but am not sure whether this specific brand is available outside of South-Africa).

 Never had a Christmas Fruit Mincemeat Pie ?
 Well, it is a sweet, very fruity little pie, or cookie, not quite sure which category is correct.